OLC-LOC-Bioinformatics/AzureStorage/docs/automate.md

 - name and path of batch file

 #### Optional arguments:
-- passphrase used to store your connection string in the system keyring (default is AzureStorage)
 - verbosity: set the logging level.
 Options are debug,info,warning,error,critical.
 Default is info

 #### Batch file format